 It is absolutely bang in the mainstream of modern Christianity.”

-Yes unfortunatly, we are being told to sift the Bible and choose what we like and make our own form of ‘christianity’, but is it the real thing?
+Yes unfortunately, we are being told to sift the Bible and choose what we like and make our own form of ‘Christianity’, but is it the real thing?

 Is it too liberal, too loose?

 Perhaps it’s being blown around by every wind of doctrine.

 For the time will come when people will not put up with sound doctrine.2 Timothy 4:3